 The construction of the Pacific Coast Highway, also known as California State Route 1, begun in 1935, and was completed 15 years later.
-It stretches over 1055 km or 655 miles, and is considered as one of the most picturesque in North America, and even in the world.
+It stretches over 1055 km or 655 miles, and tourists consider it as one of the most picturesque in North America, and even in the world.

-Because it’s possible to be so overwhelmed by the beauties seen along the way, that you won’t know where to stop in order to immortalize the view, I’ll help you with a list of the most beautiful and compelling stops on the Pacific Coast Highway.
+Because it’s possible to be so overwhelmed by the beauties seen along the way, that you won’t know where to stop in order to immortalize the view, I’ll help you with a list of best stops on Pacific Coast Highway.

-Because it is permanently prone to earthquakes, due to its location on the San Andreas Fault, the city is not built on height so it doesn’t abound of skyscrapers, like the other American metropolises, the tallest buildings not even reaching 300 meters high.
+Because it is permanently prone to earthquakes, due to its location on the San Andreas Fault, the city is not built on height so it doesn’t have too many skyscrapers, like the other American metropolises, the tallest buildings not even reaching 300 meters high.
 Still, San Francisco has so much to offer.

 I highly recommend crossing the famous Golden Gate Bridge, taking on foot Union Square, driving down the most crooked street in the world, Lombard Street, admiring the beautiful pastel-colored Victorian Painted Ladies, enjoying an ice cream in Fisherman’s Wharf, and admiring the Transamerica Pyramid, the tallest building in the city until 2016, when it was surpassed by the Salesforce Tower.

 2. Montara Beach

-Montara Beach is special due to the fact that it is one of the cleanest beaches in America, a perfect place for walking, picnic or admiring the most beautiful sunsets.
+Montara Beach is special due to the fact that it is one of the cleanest beaches in America, a perfect place for a walking, picnic, or admiring the most beautiful sunsets.
 It is definitely one of the best places to see along the California Coast.

 3. Pigeon Point Lighthouse

 Pigeon Point is not a regular lighthouse, but a very old one, built in 1871 to guide ships on the West Coast.
 Moreover, it is even the tallest lighthouse on the western side of America, reaching 35 meters.
-It’s no longer functioning, but has been included in the National Register of Historic Places.
-Surprisingly and extremely interesting, the buildings around it, where employees used to live, are now converted into hostels.
+And definitely one of the tallest on Highway 1.

 4. Santa Cruz